Chat with us, powered by LiveChat

 ATIXA’s expert faculty members teach decision-making skills that are sound, supportable, and more difficult to challenge in court by closely tracking policy, correctly applying the standard of proof, following fair procedures, producing cogent rationales, and perceptively assessing credibility.

 This course is particularly beneficial for investigators also serving as decision-makers, single or panel decision-makers, appeal decision-makers, and administrators who oversee them.
 Additionally, this course supports individuals acting as decision-makers in expulsion hearings.
+Learn more about this certification course.

 Register Today